 Celebrate Rosh Hashanah and Yom Kippur

-We Invite You to The Head of The Year Festival Family Event at The Rock of Israel Congregation, Hickory, NC in 2024, date and time to be determined.
+We Invite You to The Head of The Year Festival Family Event at The Rock of Israel Congregation, Hickory, NC on Wednesday October 2, 2024 at Sunset.
+Rosh Hashanah is celebrated in 2024 from Sunset on Octorber 2, 2024 through sunset Friday, October 4, 2024.
+In 2025, Rosh Hashanah will run from sunset Monday, September 22, 2025 through sunset Wednesday, September 24, 2025.
 For your Rosh Hashanah holiday pleasure, we've shared some congregation favorite recipes below as well as a brief history, fun facts, and video explanations about this messianic Jewish holiday!
-For Yom Kippur, we have also provided historical information and a video.
+In 2024, Yom Kippur began at sunset on Friday, October 11, 2024 and ended at sunset on Saturday, October 12, 2024.
+In 2025, Yom Kippur will begin at sunset Wednesday, October 1, 2025 and will end at sunset Thursday, October 2, 2025.
+For the topic of Yom Kippur, we have also provided historical information and a video.
 As we wait for the return of Yeshua, we stand with Israel and pray for the peace of Jerusalem.
 Shalom.
-Get DirectionsContact us10 Days of Awe – Sound the shofar

 Learn More About Rosh Hashanah

-Coming Soon-Yom Kippur – Day of Atonement
+Significance and Explanation -Yom Kippur – Day of Atonement

-Learn More About the Biblical Fall Feasts
+Learn More About Yom Kippur

 Who We Are